The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Built to last.

-The KAF Foundation is a Florida-based nonprofit that exists at the intersection of the arts and community development.
+The KAF Foundation is a Florida-based nonprofit rooted at the intersection of the creative arts and community.
 A young person's creative gift is not a hobby.
 It is a vehicle for resilience, economic agency, and purpose.

 Kione A. Forrest